When Do Traffic Cones Need Replacing?

 1. Remove as much of the old sleeve as possible.

-3. Spray the area the sleeve covers with spray adhesive that can be purchased in our store.
+3. Spray the area covered by the sleeve with spray adhesive (you can buy this in our store).

-This should leave you with a new-looking traffic cone, so long as the body of the cone is in relatively good order, you should expect the cone to last just as long as when it was new.
+This should leave you with a new-looking traffic cone.
+As long as the body of the cone is in relatively good order, you should expect the cone to last just as long as when it was new.

 If you have recycled your old cones or simply need additional cones to expand your stock, we offer a full range of traffic cones featuring all the major brands and models.
-If you cannot see what you are looking for, then our friendly sales team is also here to help ensure you get what you need.
+Can't see what you're looking for?
+Our friendly sales team is here to help ensure you get what you need.
 You can reach out to them through our contact page

 Author